 But is attracting foreign talent enough to raise the general level of football?
 Can the art of football be copied, like so many other things in China?
 Why do you hardly see any young kids kick a ball in the streets between the new high-rises?
 What about the match-fixing scandals in the past, and what does ‘our man in China’ Arie Haan think of it?

 Through some famous and some less famous players, coaches and fans a surprising image if China as football country is drawn.
 Interviews are illustrated with footage from the Chinese football practice.
 The film is informative and entertaining.
 11 Out of 1.3 Billion: Football in China is the first film about football in China and is full of ambition, enthusiasm and surprises.

 A must see for Football fans and people interested in Chinese culture alike.
-A perfect preparation for the international match between the Netherlands and China this summer.
 Check www.football-in-china.com for even more information!